vrandall66/front-end-submissions-public/1906/mod-2/game-time/eduardo-sam-pol.md

 * VERY CREEPY!!!!
 I am legit scared looking at this, it's great.
 The CSS fade transition when starting a game is awesome for this theme.
 Normally I recommend making your CSS animations as fast and subtle as possible, but having this super slow fade really adds to the creepiness.

 * UX only took a little bit of getting used to before I knew my way around.
 Good job at keeping relevant/possible interactions at the forefront, and otthers in the background.
 I think something that would help further would be to contain related elements together a bit. e.g. each of your player name/score elements are pretty far apart horizontally.
 If we could cluster those together a bit closer, and maybe give them a container element with a subtle background or border, that might help me mentally group the elements on the page a little better.

+* The transparancies on the `Solve Puzzle` button made it a little unclear that it was interactible

 ### CSS/Sass Style